mgabon/mgabon/README.md

 Hi there 👋 i'm Mark!

-📌 I'm currently working on
+📌 I'm currently working on database structures and functional web applications.

 📚️ I want to improve on JS.